31 Books Set in + About France

 Out of everywhere you could travel by book, France might be one of the most popular places.
-Wine, bread, cheese, love, art — these books set in France and about France have them all!
+Wine, bread, cheese, love, art.
+These books about France have them all!
 These books will transport you not just to Paris, but to the French countryside, through history, social examinations, and, of course, into the kitchens and cafes.

 So turn on some French music, grab a glass of wine, and take a trip to France from your couch with a good book!